You want smart political talk without the meltdowns?

 It has been eight long years.

-And uh we're here today.
+And we're here today.

-We have some incredible guests coming on today, the best in the world at this stuff.
+We have some incredible guests coming on today.

-And uh I think everybody's sitting back and discussing, you know, the hacking, the Russians, the Chinese, all this stuff.
+And I think everybody's sitting back and discussing, you know, the hacking, the Russians, the Chinese, all this stuff.

 I think we want to take a look today at the war on terrorism, free of fear, free of intimidation, free of distraction.

-And we really have to ask ourselves, is that the future we want?
+And we really have to ask ourselves: is that the future we want?

 And I think the American public has already answered that question.